Henrik Olesen. Abandon the Parents | x-rummet

 23 May 2014 – 28 September 2014

-An abundance of paintings, drawings, photographs, videos, books, words, and sounds fill the x-rummet venue, establishing surprising connections and creating new narratives.
-The rich and complex accumulation of objects explores and interprets the process of emancipation and independence that may – or may not – happen in the life of an andolescent leaving his or her parents to seek out new values.
+An abundance of paintings, drawings, photographs, videos, books, words, and sounds filled the x-rummet venue, established surprising connections and created new narratives.
+The rich and complex accumulation of objects explored and interpreted the process of emancipation and independence that may – or may not – happen in the life of an andolescent leaving his or her parents to seek out new values.

-See a selection of the works on display
+See a selection of the works there where on display

-The exhibition presents a collection of approximately 250 objects, together creating new meaning and significance by entering into alternative connections.
-The exhibition acts as a single, vast collage that offers one possible take on the process of identity-building that we all experience in our lives.
-Abandon the Parents explores the borderland that all human beings occupy when we leave behind the familiar – our “parents” – to venture out into unknown territory in search of our identity.
+The exhibition presented a collection of approximately 250 objects, which together created new meaning and significance by entering into alternative connections.
+The exhibition acted as a single, vast collage that offered one possible take on the process of identity-building that we all experience in our lives.
+Abandon the Parents explored the borderland that all human beings occupy when we leave behind the familiar – our “parents” – to venture out into unknown territory in search of our identity.

 © Photo from the exhibition: Judith Scott, Untitled, 2003 and Lukas Duwenhögger, Probleema, 1995, and Henriette Heise, Tv-video, 1997.
 Photo: Anders Sune Berg

 A personal starting point for a universal narrative

 The combination of works presented in the exhibition arose from the three curators’ personal process of exploration – they had selected works, stories, and artists in which they framed a space that contextualized artistic production and self-organization.
 Adressing the decisive moments in the construction of an identity.
 The exhibition presented three interwoven homosexual autobiographies, but it also pointed to the mechanisms, desires, and intuitions that serve as the building blocks for our identities as human beings.

 Many of the artists featured in the exhibition have served as important guiding lights for Olesen’s own artistic endeavours.
 They are role models and sources of inspiration that have shaped his artistic work and his search for his own identity.